SAP-samples/hana-dynamic-deploy/README.md

 ## Learn more...

-See:  for a detailed discussion.
+Stay tuned for an in-depth blog post with detailed discussion.

 ## License